WHAT ARE THE SYMPTOMS OF THE PRESENCE OF KIDNEY STONES?

 - Any history of stone in the blood relation of the family.

 - Less intake of fluid which results in supersaturated urine.

 WHAT CAUSES STONE FORMATION?

-- Genetic Disorders – The role for genetics has long been recognized, especially in cases of the more common calcium nephrolithiasis.
-Like Gout, Cystinuria, primary Oxaluria, metabolic disorders like bowl, endocrine and kidney problems that increase blood and urine calcium and oxalates can promote the tendency for stone formation.
+- Genetic Disorders – The role of genetics has long been recognized, especially in cases of the more common calcium nephrolithiasis.
+Like Gout, Cystinuria, primary Oxaluria, metabolic disorders like a bowl, endocrine and kidney problems that increase blood and urine calcium and oxalates can promote the tendency for stone formation.

 - Obstruction and Infection – Due to stricture or enlarged prostate may cause stagnation of urine leading to stone formation.
 Chronic infection in the kidney may also allow stone formation around the debris in the urine.